-Lenten Soup Suppers
+Lenten Soup Supper

-From 6:00-6:45 p.m. come to the Fellowship Hall for a simple meal of soup, bread, and vegetables.
-Sign up to bring elements of the meal at http://bit.ly/2CeM5BN.
-If you are not able to bring food, that is just fine.
-Please come.
+Join us for the last Lenten Soup Supper from 6:00-6:45 p.m.
+Come to the Fellowship Hall for a simple meal of soup, bread, and vegetables.
 The Youth Group will be providing all of the clean up as a fund raiser for their participation in the upcoming Regional Youth Event.